ZishanShu/ZishanShu.github.io/_pages/about.md

 ### Complex Dynamics Equilibrium Distributions Prediction
 - Used MD dataset (MDVerse) and DIG module, combined with RoseTTAFold for protein dynamics conformational distribution prediction.

----

-## Papers Published

-1. **A Forecast Model Based on Convolutional Neural Network and Attention Mechanism for Passenger Car Sales** (2023 IEEE Transactions on Intelligent Transportation Systems)
-2. **Semi-supervised Learning-based Virtual Adversarial Training on Graph for Digital-twins-enabled Molecular Property Prediction** (Under Revision in IEEE JSAC)
-3. **Hybrid Portfolio Decision: Forecasting Sharpe Ratio with ARI-LSTM Method** (2023 International Conference on Modeling, Simulation and Computing Science)
-4. **Research on Model and Algorithm Optimization of Site Area Clustering Problems in Mobile Communication Networks** (2023 International Conference on Modeling, Simulation and Computing Science)